Hablamos Español Insurance Companies We Work With

 Why does my lender insist on replacement cost instead of market value?

-Because the lender's collateral is the building itself, and after a total loss it needs enough coverage to rebuild the structure, not to match what the property would sell for.
+Because the lender's collateral is the building itself, and after a total loss it generally needs enough coverage to rebuild the structure, not to match what the property would sell for.
 Market value includes land and can be lower or higher than rebuild cost.
-Replacement cost reflects what it actually takes to reconstruct, which is what protects the loan, so lenders require it.
+Replacement cost reflects what it actually takes to reconstruct, which is what tends to protect the loan, so lenders typically require it.

 What is a mortgagee clause, and how is it different from a loss payee?